JanKotekFactoryPal/german_universities_list/src/universities_final.md

 # Hochschule für Medien, Kommunikation und Wirtschaft (HMKW) Berlin / Faculty of Engineering

-> **Matching Score:** 7
+> **Matching Score - ChatGPT:** 7
 > **Matching Score - Copilot:** 7
-> **Matching Reason:** This faculty offers programs that combine engineering with media and communication, which could be relevant to Barbora's interdisciplinary interests.
+> **Matching Reason: - ChatGPT:** This faculty offers programs that combine engineering with media and communication, which could be relevant to Barbora's interdisciplinary interests.
 > **Matching Reason - Copilot:** The interdisciplinary approach and focus on practical applications align well with Barbora's preference for hands-on learning and real-world experience.

 - **University Type:** Private University of Applied Sciences